 Implementation and costs

-Initial costs were provided from NESO and can be found in Annex 4.
+Initial costs were provided from NESO and can be found in Annex 5.
 It was agreed following Workgroup Consultation that further costing was required and the Workgroup agreed to complete a cost proforma to provide this information.

-Add cost details and Annex.
+This proforma was sent out to Workgroup members and received 6 responses.

+Costs for the implementation of the CIM models and data exchange averaged around £199,000 per Network Operator.
+Extrapolating this number to all Network Operators gives a total year one implementation cost of £1.19M.

+Costs for the yearly maintenance of the CIM models and data exchange averaged around £89,000 per Network Operator.
+Extrapolating this number to all Network Operators gives a total yearly cost of £532,000.

+One of the reasons for the variance in costs is some parties having to purchase new software while others do not.
+Another reason is that some parties have to update their network models to be compatible with CIM, whereas others are already using CIM compatible models.

 Review draft legal text should it have been provided.
 If legal text is not submitted within the Grid Code Modification Proposal the Workgroup should be instructed to assist in the developing of the legal text

 The main focus of the subgroup has been to develop the legal text before further development with workgroup.
-The final legal text can be found in Annex XXX.
+The final legal text can be found in Annex 3.